Get in Touch

 We will discuss further in more depth while discussing the total MBBS seats in India as well.

-According to the official figures of the National Medical Commission (NMC), the total MBBS seats in India 2024 are 1,18,148 for all institutions.
-There are a total of 780 colleges in India which are offering both undergraduate degrees and postdoctoral programs for students in both majors.
-These total seats are allotted to each institution by the National Medical Commission.
-Let’s get a closer look into how these are allocated for each institution type.
+According to the official figures of the National Medical Commission (NMC), the total MBBS seats in India 2024 are 1,17,750 for all institutions.
+There are a total of 780 colleges in India that offer undergraduate degrees, and these are allotted to each kind of institution by the National Medical Commission.
+Let’s get a closer look at how these are allocated for each institution type.

 Securing a seat in government colleges requires high NEET scores, often 600+ for top-ranked institutions.